Dacia Sandero Stepway Review 2024

 Looking for a used car for sale?
 We've got 100s of Dacia Approved Used Cars for Sale for you to choose from, including a wide range of Dacia Sandero Stepway models for sale.
 If you're looking for the older version, you need our used Dacia Sandero Stepway (2013-2021) review.

 You'll buy a Dacia Sandero primarily because you want cheap transport, but a city car is too small.
-Even though it's no longer half the price of rivals, it's still several thousand pounds less than even the cheapest Skoda Fabia in 2022.
+Even though it's no longer half the price of rivals, it's still several thousand pounds less than even the cheapest Skoda Fabia in 2024.

 The same key selling point applies to the Sandero Stepway, but you'd buy that because you also want something more rugged and slightly more practical.
 The roof rails make it easier to carry bikes or roof boxes, the raised ride height helps negotiate farm tracks and the like, and the plastic body inserts mean you're less bothered by car park dings.

-If you're looking for a small SUV for the same price as the Dacia Sandero Stepway you'll be looking for a used model with a few years and tens of thousands of miles on the clock.
+If you're looking for a small SUV for the same price as the Dacia Sandero Stepway, you'll be looking for a used model with a few years and tens of thousands of miles on the clock.

-For the same size and type of car you'd be looking at a Honda Jazz Crosstar or Ford Fiesta Active, but they command a premium of several thousand pounds when new.
-There is the more rugged Fiat Panda Cross, but that's smaller and an older design, while don't discount the Suzuki Ignis either as an SUV-inspired small car.
+For the same size and type of car, you'd be looking at a Honda Jazz Crosstar or Ford Fiesta Active, but they command a premium of several thousand pounds when new.
+There is the more rugged Fiat Panda Cross, but that's smaller and an older design, while don't discount the Suzuki Ignis, either, as an SUV-inspired small car.

 Comfort and design: Dacia Sandero Stepway interior

-Compared to the old Sandero Stepway, which was pretty flimsy and depressing inside, the new model is a big improvement.
+Compared to the old Sandero Stepway, which was pretty flimsy and depressing inside, the newer model is a big improvement.
 The design is pretty smart and modern, nothing feels desperately cheap and it's significantly easier to get comfortable behind the wheel.

 We also like that Dacia thinks of ergonomics even at this price point.
 The air-con controls are simple separate knobs on their own stack, and even models with the central touchscreen get a handy smartphone holder on the dash.
-Sure, the fiddly media control stalk on the wheel isn't great, and the headlight level adjustment nearly in the footwell is odd, but these are minor gripes.
+Sure, the fiddly media control stalk on the wheel isn't great, and the headlight level adjustment that's nearly in the footwell is odd, but these are minor gripes.

 While the Sandero Stepway's dashboard looks perfectly acceptable from a distance, closer examination reveals clearly where Dacia has been saving money.